Control Statements

 The for-each style for is an excellent choice in this application because searching an unsorted array involves examining each element in sequence.
 (Of course, if the array were sorted, a binary search could be used, which would require a different style loop.)
 Other types of applications that benefit from for-each style loops include computing an average, finding the minimum or maximum of a set, looking for duplicates, and so on.

-Although we have been using arrays in the examples in this chapter, the for-each style for is especially useful when operating on collections defined by the Collections Framework.
-More generally, the for can cycle through the elements of any collection of objects, as long as that collection satisfies a certain set of constraints
+Although we have been using arrays in the examples in this chapter, the for-each style for is especially useful when operating on collections defined by the Collections Framework, which is described in Part II.
+More generally, the for can cycle through the elements of any collection of objects, as long as that collection satisfies a certain set of constraints, which are described in Chapter 20.

 # Local Variable Type Inference in a for Loop